Pandemic Responsive Building Design

 How can the design of our buildings and the spaces we occupy directly respond to people’s post-pandemic concerns and worries?

-To assist our in-house team and provide thoughtful feedback, fabrik has also assembled an Advisory Board of expert Professionals that range from Architects to Pandemic Disease Specialists to Materials Science Engineers.
-Our Advisory Board has assisted the fabrik team in creating design matrices related to Pandemic Responsive Design for the commercial, office, residential and multi-residential sectors.
-These matrices range from the analysis and assessment of the materials we use in our buildings to questions of sustainability and digital innovation through touchless technologies.
+To assist our in-house research and design team, fabrik has assembled an expert Advisory Board consisting of Architects, Pandemic Disease Specialists, and Materials Science Engineers.
+They have assisted the fabrik team with creating design Pandemic Responsive Design guidelines for the commercial, office, residential and multi-residential sectors.
+These guidelines range from the assessment of building materials to questions of sustainability and digital innovation through touchless technologies.